Jump to content

 1 point

-23. Two ULCC tanker ships in the shipyard at Sembawang, Singapore - May 2008 Photo taken from aboard c.s.
-Cable Retriever, on her way into the cable depot to load for a repair to a submarine telecoms cable, somewhere near Taiwan
+23. The China Shipping Line's container ship, Xin Chang Sha berthed at a container port on the East Johore Straits, Singapore - May, 2008 Photo taken from aboard c.s.
+Cable Retriever, on her way up to the cable depot at Sembawang, to load for a repair to a submarine telecoms cable, somewhere near Taiwan

 1 point